GaiGrassman123/SQL_Project_Data_Job_Analysis/README.md

 - **Git & Github:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-Each SQL query for this project aimed at investigating specific aspects of the data analyst & data scientist job makret.
+Each SQL query for this project aimed at investigating specific aspects of the data analyst & data scientist job market.
 Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and locatiom focusing on jobs that are remote.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location focusing on jobs that are remote.
 This SQL query highlights the high paying opportunities in the field.

 ```sql